rsahlin/varg-engine/executable/README.md

 Working on an option to specify local folder for glb/gltf files.

-In your command line prompt, navigate to the 'executable' folder and run the jar file for your platform.
+In your command line prompt, navigate to the 'executable' folder and run the jar file for your platform by starting a command line shell and executing one of the commands below.

 ### For Windows:

->java -jar vargviewer_winx64_0.3.jar
+->java -jar vargviewer_winx64_0.3.jar

 ### For Mac

->java -jar vargviewer_macx64_0.3.jar
+->java -jar vargviewer_macx64_0.3.jar

 ### For Linux

 Intel/Amd architecture:
->java -jar vargviewer_linuxx64_0.3.jar
+->java -jar vargviewer_linuxx64_0.3.jar

 Arm 64 bit
->java -jar vargviewer_linuxaarch64_0.3.jar
+->java -jar vargviewer_linuxaarch64_0.3.jar

-Please report crashes by opening an issue and attach the output in the command prompt.
+Please report crashes by opening an issue and attach the output from the command prompt, please include all of the text not just the crash exception.